moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 - 🔝 All `{{ ref('...') }}` statements should be placed in CTEs at the top of the file.
 - 📦 'Import' CTEs should be named after the table they are referencing.
 - 'Import' CTEs should be short and concise to make it easy to read what tables are being read in.
-Try not to have lots of fields in your select statement as it makes reading the CTEs harder, `select *` should be sufficient in most cases.
+Try not to have lots of columns in your select statement as it makes reading the CTEs harder, `select *` should be sufficient in most cases.
 - You can use a `where` clause to filter out any data you don't need.
 - For example: